mpaulweeks/type4/README.md

 Django site to track and view my Type4 MTG stack

 todo:
+filter page
-add layer at mass-insert to check for dupes display count of library filter page move admin page into admin section double check columns
+move admin page into admin section double check columns